ngandng/GA_MRTA/README.md

 # GA_MRTA
-This is the source code of the Centralized Genetic Algorithm (GA) applied for Multi Robot Task Allocation (MRTA) problem.
+This is the source code of the Centralized Genetic Algorithm (GA) applied for SR-ST-TA (Single robot - single task - time extended) Multi Robot Task Allocation (MRTA) problem.

-To run the program, dowload all the source code and run "MAIN_real_coded_GA.m" in MATLAB
+To run the program, dowload all the source code and run "mainRealCodedGA.m" in MATLAB